enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 ::

-    usage: enzo [options] <param_file>
+   usage: ./enzo.exe [options] param_file

-       general options:
-          -d                            display debug information
-          -r                            restart
-          -x                            extract
-          -l <level>                    level of extract
-          -p <dimension>                project to plane
-          -m                            smooth projection
+      options are:
+         -d(ebug)
+         -r(estart)
+         -x(extract)
+            -l(evel_of_extract) level
+         -p(roject_to_plane) dimension
+         -P(roject_to_plane version 2) dimension
+            -m(smooth projection)
-          -o                            output as particle data
+         -o(utput as particle data)
-          -h                            help
-          -i                            information output
-          -s <dim0> [<dim1> [<dim2>]]   start index region
-          -e <dim0> [<dim1> [<dim2>]]   end index region
-          -b <dim0> [<dim1> [<dim2>]]   begin coordinates
-          -f <dim0> [<dim1> [<dim2>]]   finish coordinate region

-       performance options:
-          -P mode <modeval>             set jbPerf mode
-          -P event <eventname>          set jbPerf event
-          -P dir <directory>            set jbPerf directory
+         -h(elp)
+         -i(nformation output)
+         -s(tart  index region) dim0 [dim1] [dim2]
+         -e(nd    index region) dim0 [dim1] [dim2]
+         -b(egin  coordinate region) dim0 [dim1] [dim2]
+         -f(inish coordinate region) dim0 [dim1] [dim2]

 inits
 -----

 This is the initial conditions generator.
-See
-`this page? </wiki/Devel/UserGuide/RunningInits>`_ for more detailed information.
+See :ref:`RunningInits` for more detailed information.
 Initial conditions with a single initial grid or multiple nested grids can be created with this executable.
 Output file names are user-specified, but in a standard cosmology simulation with a single initial grid there should be a file containing baryon density information, another containing baryon velocity information, and two more files containing particle position and velocity information.
 Simulations with multiple grids will have a set of these files for each level, appended with numbers to make them unique.

 ::